What Happens to the Family Home During a Divorce in Maryland?

 Seek Professional Counsel Immediately When Facing a Divorce in Maryland

 A divorce in Maryland can be a complicated, emotional process – especially when there are children and a family home involved.
 Howard County Divorce Attorney Fred L. Coover, Esquire has been practicing Family Law for over 30 years.
-To seek his experienced professional advice, contact Coover Law Firm, LLC today at (410) 995-1100 to schedule your free initial consultation at our Columbia, MD office (10500 Little Patuxent Parkway, Suite 420, Columbia, MD 21044).
+To seek his experienced professional advice, contact Coover Law Firm, LLC today at (410) 995-1100 to schedule your $99 no-risk initial consultation at our Columbia, MD office (10500 Little Patuxent Parkway, Suite 420, Columbia, MD 21044).
 We look forward to serving you.

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.